Solving bilevel programs based on lower-level Mond-Weir duality: Numerical experiments

 Comparison results of three relaxation schemes for MDP are summarized in Table \ref{tab:Comparison of three relaxation schemes}, where ``Number of feasible cases" denotes the number of problems satisfying Infeasibility~$<10^{-3}$ among 50 tested problem and ``Average time'' represents the average CPU time for 50 problems.

 It can be seen from Table \ref{tab:Comparison of three relaxation schemes} that MDP$_1$ was notably better than the others in terms of the feasibility to the original bilevel programs and the average CPU time.
-Based on this observation, in the next subsection, we use the relaxation scheme MDP$_1$ to compare the efficiency of the MDP approach with the MPCC and WDP approaches.
+Based on this observation, in order to compare the efficiency of the MDP approach with the MPCC and WDP approaches, we use the relaxation scheme MDP$_1(t)$ to approximate MDP in the next subsection.
+Since eMDP is similar to MDP, it is natural to use